Chart Color Schemes

 Population

-Turner's population is around 4,948 as of Aug 2025.
-This reflects an increase of 478 people since the 2021 Census, which reported a population of 4,470 people.
+Turner's population was around 4,948 as of November 2025.
+This figure reflects an increase of 478 people since the 2021 Census, which reported a population of 4,470 people.
 The change is inferred from the estimated resident population of 4,734 in June 2024 and an additional 145 validated new addresses since the Census date.
 This level of population equates to a density ratio of 3,213 persons per square kilometer, placing Turner in the upper quartile relative to national locations assessed by AreaSearch.
-Turner's growth of 10.7% since the 2021 census exceeded both the state average of 5.7% and the SA4 region, marking it as a growth leader in the area.
+Turner's population growth rate of 10.7% since the 2021 census exceeded both the state's growth rate of 5.9% and the SA4 region, marking it as a growth leader in the area.
 Overseas migration contributed approximately 79.7% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as a base.
-Population projections show an above median growth for statistical areas across the nation, with Turner expected to grow by 988 persons to 2041 based on latest numbers, indicating a total increase of 15.6% over the 17 years.
+Looking ahead, Turner is projected to have above median population growth among statistical areas nationally.
+The area is expected to grow by 988 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 15.6% in total over the 17 years.

 Frequently Asked Questions - Population